 Apart from making changes to the

-http://www.mysql.com/products/administrator/ utility.
-For more
+with the http://www.mysql.com/products/administrator/ utility.
+For

-information about server configuration, see
+more information about server configuration, see

 Section 5.1.3, “Server Command Options”.